Every year I go hiking and end up with at least three blisters on my feet—so I’ve gotten pretty good at caring for them.

 1. Sterilize a needle or pin

 If you’re at home, rubbing alcohol or hydrogen peroxide is a better option.
-Drop the pin in a bottle or cup of rubbing alcohol, and shake for about 30 seconds, before carefully removing with clean hands.
+Drop the pin in a bottle or cup of rubbing alcohol and shake for about 30 seconds before carefully removing it with clean hands.
 If you use hydrogen peroxide, just let the pin sit until it stops bubbling, or for a minimum of 30 seconds.

 2. Puncture the blister